 Hello, my name is Jaybee and this is my webpage, that tells you all about me and what I get up to.
 I was born in 2010 in Ireland (for those of you who know some of my mates this is the same country that Rafferty is from).
 And just like Rafferty I made the journey to England when I was 5 years old.
 I came over on the ferry and to start with my home was in Norfolk.
 I spent a few months doing a little bit of jumping and having some fun in the field with lots of other horses.
 Then one day Anne, Sally and Clare came to visit me and thought I looked a good sort for RDA and decided to buy me.
 A week or so later I made the journey to Essex to start my life at Barrow Farm.
 Now the name in my passport is Jimmy’s Boy which was a bit of mouthful, so the girls on the yard decided to use my initials instead hence Jaybee.

 One of the things I had to learn to do was become an off-lead horse.
-I managed to do this fairly quickly and I now regularly go off lead with a number of my riders.
-Most of the time this is just in walk but I also do some off-lead trotting too.
-They tell me one of the things that they would like me to do is let some of the more able riders have a canter.
-I have been practicing this with Lucy and they tell me I have been a very good boy.
-I am still learning at the moment and there is a long way to go before I can call myself an expert but as I said training an RDA horse takes a long time!
-Lucy and I also had some expert help as we were lucky enough to have a lesson with Paralympic Gold Medalist Sir Lee Pearson, no less.
+I managed to do this fairly quickly and I soon regularly went off lead with a number of my riders.
+Most of the time this was just in walk but I also do off-lead trotting too.
+They told me one of the things that they would like me to do was let some of the more able riders have a canter.
+I started by practicing this with Lucy and they told me I was a very good boy.
+Lucy had initially learnt to canter on Fergus so it was a while before I could call myself an expert but as I said training an RDA horse takes a long time!
+In 2017 Lucy and I also had some expert help as we were lucky enough to have a lesson with Paralympic Gold Medalist Sir Lee Pearson, no less.

 The other thing they tell me is that I will need to start doing RDA competitions at some stage.
-It starts off easy and I have already done a Dressage Anywhere class (where you get videoed at home) with William and scored an impressive 69.17%.
-We have qualified for the Championships and so at some point I have to be videoed all over again.
-Unfortunately although I am now very brave in the riding school I am not so good away from home.
+It starts off easy and in 2017 I did my first Dressage Anywhere class (where you get videoed at home) with William and scored an impressive 69.17%.
+We qualified for the Championships and so we had to be videoed all over again.
+Unfortunately although I am very brave in the riding school I am not so good away from home.
 In preparation for going out to do RDA competitions it is important that I go out and see lots of different places.

-If you would like to adopt me please go the Adopt A Pony page.
+If you would like to sponsor me please go the Sponsor A Pony page.